NicolasZucchet/Road-Segmentation/README.md

 ### `data`

 It contains two different datasets:
-- GoogleMaps: a homemade dataset that contains 100 labelled images for 35 different regions of the world;
+- DiverCity: this dataset should be downloaded from the zip file and extracted there;
 - CIL: the dataset given for the CIL project.

 ### `src`